ultraio/docs-blockchain/docs/blockchain/contracts/oracle-contract/oracle-actions/regexchange.md

 Will also update `oraclestate` singleton to have new total number of registered conversion rate sources.

+Total number of registered exchanges is limited to a 100 to prevent accidentally causing overflow during oracle moving average calculations.

 ## Action Parameters

 | Fields     | Type | Description                          |